 6. Let it hang

 There just isn’t a graceful way to explain this one.
 Ladies, explain to your men that now is the time to toss out those tighty whities and opt for boxers.
 Men, you’re strangling your swimmers.
 They need a little freedom.

 7. Maca Powder

 I’ve talked about maca powder many times before and have even taken it over extended periods of time myself in the past.
 Many women know that maca is great for ovarian and uterine health, but for men, maca has been linked to improving swimmer volume, count and motility.
 This was a big one for us.
 I’ve also read some conflicting information online on whether or not it helps balance testosterone in men (low testosterone = a big cause of poor swimmer health).
 One study suggested there was no hormone changes in the men tested, and there are other articles online that suggest it does.
 Knowing that it is recommended for swimmer health across the board, we figured it can’t hurt.
 It is recommended that men take 1,000 to 3,000 mg of maca powder per day.
-My husband started out on 1,000 and has worked up to 2,000 now.
+My husband started out on 1,000 and worked up to 2,000.

 This is an amino acid that increases blood flow.
 For women, it’s important for uterine health.
 For men, it’s important for the swimmers!
 It’s said to improve motility and overall swimmer health after 6-8 weeks of consuming.
 As previously mentioned, swimmers are on a 42-76-day regeneration cycle, so it makes sense to expect 6-8 weeks before seeing results.
-My husband is taking 1,000 mg.
+My husband took 1,000 mg.